jsonnet-libs/jsonnet-training-course/lessons/about.md

 there are a few other advantages.

 The most common tool to manage Kubernetes manifests today is Helm, so why not use that?
-Helm chose some unhelpful approaches, by templating the YAML they only allow for one level of abstraction (values.yaml), anything beyond that requires a change request upstream or more commonly a fork.
-This causes a massive asymmetry between authoring and using Helm charts.
+By templating the YAML, Helm only allows for one level of abstraction (values.yaml), anything beyond that requires a change request upstream or more commonly a fork.
+This causes an asymmetry between authoring and using Helm charts.

 Jsonnet on the other hand allows for an infinite number of abstractions, the initial